apache/calcite/README.md

         "hr",
         "");

 and Optiq will execute the same query in JDBC.
-It uses optimizer rules to push the <code>JOIN</code> and <code>GROUP BY</code> operations to the source database.
+To the application, the data and API are the same, but behind the scenes the implementation is very different.
+Optiq uses optimizer rules to push the <code>JOIN</code> and <code>GROUP BY</code> operations to the source database.